awsdocs/aws-secrets-manager-docs/doc_source/data-protection.md

 ### Traffic between AWS resources in the same Region<a name="traffic-in-same-region"></a>

-If want to secure traffic between Secrets Manager and API clients in AWS, set up an [AWS PrivateLink](https://aws.amazon.com/privatelink/) to privately access Secrets Manager API endpoints\.
+If you want to secure traffic between Secrets Manager and API clients in AWS, set up an [AWS PrivateLink](https://aws.amazon.com/privatelink/) to privately access Secrets Manager API endpoints\.